Ever wondered if you can scruff a rabbit?

 Scruffing a rabbit can cause severe injury, pain, or even paralysis due to its spine and the risk of fracturing its vertebrae.

-Make sure the rabbit’s body is well-supported and always lift them close to your body to minimize the risk of injury from squirming or falling.
+Ensure the rabbit’s body is well-supported, and always lift them close to your body to minimize the risk of injury from squirming or falling.

 If your rabbit is nervous or struggles, it’s better to use a towel to gently wrap them like a “bunny burrito” for handling, as this can help them feel more secure and minimize the risk of injury.

-Picking up rabbits, especially adult rabbits also known as coney by the scruff causes them severe pain, discomfort, and possible injury to the spine or neck of the rabbit.
+Picking up rabbits, especially adult rabbits, also known as coney by the scruff, causes severe pain, discomfort, and possible injury to the spine or neck of the rabbit.

-The skin at the back of the neck of baby rabbits or kits is very loose which makes it easy for the mothers to be able to pick them up by the scruff and move around.
+The skin at the back of the neck of baby rabbits or kits is very loose, making it easy for the mothers to pick them up by the scruff and move around.

 How To Hold a Rabbit By The Scruff

-Extreme caution needs to be employed if the need arises for you to hold your rabbit by the scruff.
+Extreme caution must be employed if you need to hold your rabbit by the scruff.

 We recommend that you avoid holding your scruff and leave it for a veterinary doctor to avoid harming the rabbit.